flann98/Msc-DSci/data science project/README.md

 This project aims to compare a custom Neural Network model with a traditional 1 dimensional CNN and a Natural Language Processing (LSTM) model for the prediction of protein structures from the genome of E. coli.

+The file GNN-colab-ver.ipynb requires the use of Google Colab.

 Dataset used is the e.coli proteome from the AlphaFold structures downloads page: https://alphafold.ebi.ac.uk/download

 Required modules: